Applications of the Morava $K$-theory to algebraic groups: Introduction

 {\bf Acknowledgements.} We are sincerely grateful to Alexander Vishik for encouragement and interest in the development of results related to quadrics and for useful comments on the relation between Morava $K$-theories and cohomological invariants.

-We would like to thank sincerely Alexey Ananyevskiy, Stefan Gille, Fabien Morel, Alexander Neshitov, and Maksim Zhykhovich for discussions and e-mail conversations on the subject of the article.
+We would like to thank sincerely Alexey Ananyevskiy, Stefan Gille, Olivier Haution, Nikita Karpenko, Fabien Morel, Alexander Neshitov, and Maksim Zhykhovich for discussions and e-mail conversations on the subject of the article.
 The second author started to work on this subject during his visit to University Paris 13 in 2014.
 He would like to express his sincere gratitude to Anne Qu\'eguiner-Mathieu for her hospitality and numerous useful discussions.